The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 In an interview with the BBC, Ross said on Monday, "There is nothing whatsoever improper about Navigator having a relationship with Sibur."

 Ross said that Sibur wasn't under sanctions when the deal was made, and that it's not under sanctions now.
-But critics of the arrangement note that in addition to Shamalov, another of Sibur's co-owners is Gennady Timchenko, who is currently under U.S. sanctions because of his close ties to Putin.
+But critics of the arrangement note that in addition to Shamalov, another of Sibur's co-owners is Gennady Timchenko, a close Putin ally who is currently under U.S. sanctions.

 As for the money generated by the deal, Swaine says, "Navigator's brought in about $68 million in revenue since 2014 from the deal.
 The contract is worth at least $200 million a year, and it's scheduled to continue for about a decade."